bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/FrameworkStatsIcon.png

 A window will pop-up to show the stats.
+It includes the following information for each task in the list:

+- Task name
+- State - Task status
+- Directories - Directories of tasks of the instance
+- State change - The date of the last status change
+- Reason - The reason of the status change
+- Last node - Name of node that was used by a task before the status change (task failure)
+- Node - Name of node used by the task

 This is the statistic data from a Mesos framework that starts a module.
-The statistics starts aggregation once the instance is started.
+The statistics is aggregated for started instances.

-2. **Start** an instance by clicking the «Start» button in the Actions section.
-The instance status will first change to «Starting» and in a few seconds to «Started».
-That means the instance is launched and is working now.
-3. **Stop** the instance that has been started i.e. has the «Started» status.
-Click at the «Stop» button and wait for a while till the status changes to «Stopping» and then to «Stopped».
-4. **Delete** a stream clicking at the corresponding icon in the Action block near the name of the stream you want to delete.

-.. note:: An instance with statuses «Starting», «Started», «Stopping», «Deleting» can not be deleted.

 The list of instances can be filtered by its type and/or a name using the search tool above the list.